vshivam/vshivam.github.io/_posts/2015-02-15-jmdns-service-discovery.md

 ---
 layout: post
-title: Using JmDNS for service advertisement and discovery on android.
+title: Using JmDNS for service advertisement and discovery on Android.
 comments: True
 ---